alexandergrib/studious-guacamole/README.md

 ### Future Features
 * Add pagination to the Blog Page for easier navigation and better user experience as the content grows.
-* Add a Get Involved Page, to enable users to make a donation or start a fundraiser.
-* Allow users to edit their passwords and delete their accounts.

 **[back to top](#About)**